GiorgioBoccarella/Manim_evo_animation/README.md

+Animation I have created from scratch with manim

-# Preview of density dependent selection
+# Preview of Frequency dependent selection simulation
+Simulation and graphic parameter on file.

 ![Screenshot-vid](https://user-images.githubusercontent.com/45296503/132244966-e240c709-e1a1-46d8-ab01-26e66bd839d4.png)